David-Polehonski/JumpStart/README.txt

 JavaJump Library:

-Version 0.6
+Version 0.7
-		-Update JavaJump to Version 1.2
+		-Update JavaJump to Version 1.3
-			-Added class instantiation with arguments and the ability to extend for single inheritance.
+			-Added class instantiation with arguments and the ability to extend for single inheritance and interface implementations.
 		-Update Jstage to version 0.1
 			-Basic Class oriented use is available.
 Version 0.5